Lisa Maule

 He Pākehā ahau.

 My background is in the creative sector in Aotearoa.
 I started working backstage in performing arts in Wellington in my first year studying at university in 1990 at age 19.
 I have a career as a designer, organiser and educator, working across theatre, dance and events.
-I am currently working on research and development for projects.

 Between 2008 and 2017 I taught on the technical and management courses at Toi Whakaari: The New Zealand Drama School.
-I graduated in 2018 with a Master of Public Management from Victoria University of Wellington.